xcart/xcart-docs/_pages/kb_en/modules/amazon_feeds.md

 ## Additional import rules

-Before you submit feeds to Amazon you need to map your current X-Cart inventory (products and categories data) with Amazon categorization.
-By default, once the import options for a marketplace are configured in the **Sales channels** -> **Amazon** section all X-Cart inventory can be submitted to Amazon according to these global rules.
+All products are exported from X-Cart and imported to Amazon according to the mapping rules specified in the **Products export options** section (**Sales channels** -> **Amazon**).

-If you want to make additional import rules for some of your categories and/or products this can be done directly on the category/product details page.
+If you want to make additional mapping rules for some of your categories (applied to all products from this category) and/or products (applied to a particular product only) this can be done directly on the category/product details page.

 For this purpose:

-1. Locate a category/product in question on the products or categories listing page in the admin area (**Catalog** -> **Categories** for categories and **Catalog** -> **Products** for products).
+1. Locate a category/product in question on the categories or products listing page in the admin area (**Catalog** -> **Categories** for categories and **Catalog** -> **Products** for products).
 2. Open the category/product details page and proceed to the **Amazon category options** / **Amazon product options** tab respectively:
    <div class="ui stackable two column grid">
     <div class="column" markdown="span"><i>Category details page</i>![category-details-amazon.png]({{site.baseurl}}/attachments/ref_4UNr3oKZ/category-details-amazon.png)</div>
     <div class="column" markdown="span"><i>Product details page</i>![product-details-amazon.png]({{site.baseurl}}/attachments/ref_4UNr3oKZ/product-details-amazon.png)</div>
    </div>
 3. In the **Category** and **Category type** drop-downs of the **Main export options** section select the Amazon category values that correspond with the category/product in question.

+{% note info %}
+Amazon **category** and **category type** fields allow to set up a type of a product that will determine what particular product properties are added to the feed.
+If you add e.g. _Clothing_ -> _Dress_ mapping it will be possible to assign such product parameters as size, sleeve length, season, etc. to a product after it is exported to Amazon.
+{% endnote %}

 4. Add a specific fields mapping if required.
    * Click on the **Add mapping** link
    * Match the Amazon fields' values (1st column) with the X-Cart fields' values (2nd column) in the **Fields mapping** pop-up